webiny/webiny-js/packages/lexical-parser/README.md

 These transformer methods will be covered under the `transformers` topic.

+> You can find more information for the `Lexical editor` and lexical nodes on following [link](https://lexical.dev/).

 ## Parse the lexical data

 To parse the lexical data you need to import the `parseLexicalobject` method and parse the content from the